haihala/whoops-all-grapplers/docs/tasks/Chore tracker.md

 - Could you mirror player animation/model with shaders?
 	- Boxes may be harder to draw?
 - Disable parrots in prod
+- Is there a more elegant way to encode concepts such as "charge move" and "meter cost"